 Bring re-useable bags along when you come, and bring cash.
 (Some markets have ways to buy market money with a credit card, I think, but I’ve always just found it easier to bring cash.
 It also helps me set the budget for what I’m buying that day.
 When I run out of the cash I brought, we’re done… no matter how tempting that toffee is….)

-Here’s the 2014 summer schedule for Eastside markets
+Here’s the 2014 summer schedule for markets on the Eastside of Seattle

 Tuesdays: Bellevue – Crossroads.12 – 6:30 (beginning May 27). ww.crossroadsbellevue.com/SpecialEvents/FarmersMarket